Showing posts with label work. Show all posts

 Alabama Quilt

-We saw many of Red Bay’s old building that depicting murals of the lives of the people of Red Bay.
+We saw many of Red Bay's old buildings depicting murals of the lives of the people of Red Bay.
 Starting with A.M.
-Nix Barbecue, Bay Theater, Morrow, Red Bay Café, Red Bay Grocery, Red Bay Ice and Gin Company, Red Bay School, Rob Orrick’s Hamburger’s, T. D. Jackson’s Meat Market, The Calaboose, The depot and hotel, the old Medical clinic, the style shop, the well, Thompson’s seed and feed, Wilson Read to Wear and ending with Yarber’s Grist Mill.
+Nix Barbecue, Bay Theater, Morrow, Red Bay Café, Red Bay Grocery, Red Bay Ice and Gin Company, Red Bay School, Rob Orrick's Hamburger's, T. D. Jackson's Meat Market, The Calaboose, The depot and hotel, the old Medical clinic, the style shop, the well, Thompson's seed and feed, Wilson Read to Wear and ending with Yarber's Grist Mill.

 Murals Red Bay